mainsail-crew/mainsail/docs/setup-guide/moonraker.md

 ./install-moonraker.sh -c /home/pi/klipper_config/moonraker.conf
 ```

-Once the script is finished, both Moonraker and Klipper should be started.
-In `/tmp/klippy.log` the following entry should appear: `Moonraker: server connection detected`

 ### Configuration
 > ⚠️ **Please pay attention to the following steps!**
 Misconfigured trusted_clients are a very common source of failure.